reframejs/reframe/contributing.md

   <br/>
   We push the boundary of what's possible.
   Going deep brings invaluable lessons on many levels.
-  I (Romuald) can say that Reframe is the thing in my life that increased my aptitude the most, and that by far.
+  I ([Brillout](https://github.com/brillout)) can say that Reframe is the thing in my life that increased my aptitude the most, and that by far.
 - Opens doors.
   <br/>
   Being an open source developer is highly regarded by companies, startup executives, and investors.